davemfish/maptime-r/README.md

 # maptime-r
-This repo includes materials for an R tutorial for the Maptime Seattle group
+This repo includes materials for an R tutorial for the Maptime Seattle group.
+If you are another Maptime group and would like to re-use these materials, please do so.

 # Follow these steps to get setup for Maptime
 ## Install R